ln5/draft-ietf-trans-gossip/draft-ietf-trans-gossip.md

 include submitted certificates within the time period stipulated by MMD.

-\[ TODO: enumerate the interfaces used for detecting misbehaviour? \]

 One of the major challenges of any gossip protocol is limiting damage to user privacy.
 The goal of CT gossip is to publish and distribute information about the logs and their operations, but not to expose any